Everything You Need to Know About At-Home Eyelash Tinting

 The Slightly Less DIY Option

-If you prefer your eyelash tinting adventures somewhat less adventurous (aka with supplies that come out of a box), try Godefroy’s 28 Day Mascara Permanent Eyelash Tint Kit ($25) or 1000 Hour’s Eyelash & Brow Dye Kit ($20).
-Both of which, contain multiple applications (25 and 12, respectively).
+If you prefer your eyelash tinting adventures somewhat less adventurous (aka with supplies that come out of a box), try Godefroy’s 28 Day Mascara Permanent Eyelash Tint Kit (£15) or 1000 Hour’s Eyelash & Brow Dye Kit (£25), both of which contain multiple applications.
 And while both promise four weeks of dark lashes, don’t expect miracles.
-If you’re washing your face twice a day (and you should be!), the color will probably fade a little quicker than the box claims.
+If you’re washing your face twice a day (and you should be!), the colour will probably fade a little quicker than the box claims.

-Brow Bonus: whether you create your own tint or buy it from the drugstore, the color can be used to darken your eyebrows too.
+Brow bonus: Whether you create your own tint or buy it from the drugstore, the colour can be used to darken your eyebrows too.